Dumb and Dumber: Critical response

-Rotten Tomatoes, a review aggregator, reports that 68% of 53 surveyed critics gave Dumb and Dumber a positive review; the average rating is 6.1/10.
+Rotten Tomatoes, a review aggregator, reports that 69% of 54 surveyed critics gave Dumb and Dumber a positive review.
 The site's consensus reads: "A relentlessly stupid comedy elevated by its main actors: Jim Carrey goes bonkers and Jeff Daniels carries himself admirably in an against-type performance".
 On Metacritic, which assigns a rating out of 100 to reviews from film critics, it has a score of 41 based on reviews from 14 critics, which indicates "mixed or average" reviews.
 Audiences polled by CinemaScore gave the film an average grade of "B" on an A+ to F scale.

-Roger Ebert gave the film two of four stars for the hit-or-miss comedic elements, but praised the performances of Carrey and Daniels, dubbing the former a "true original", and writing that the dead parakeet joke "made me laugh so loudly I embarrassed myself.
+Roger Ebert of The Chicago Sun-Times gave the film two of four stars, saying parts of the film were uneven.
+But he praised the performances of Carrey and Daniels, dubbing the former a "true original", and wrote how the dead parakeet joke "made me laugh so loudly I embarrassed myself.
 I just couldn't stop".
 Stephen Holden of The New York Times called Carrey "the new Jerry Lewis", and Peter Stack of the San Francisco Chronicle called it "riotous", "rib-splitting", and gave the film praise for being both a crude and slapstick comedy and a "smart comedy" at the same time.